Homborsund: Points of interest

 The village includes the coastal protected recreational areas of Kalvehageneset and Hoveneset.
 Hoveneset was sold by Magnus Nymann, a former village priest, to the local authority in order to protect it from development by holidaymakers as the local area is a popular place to own a holiday cabin.
 This is commemorated by a small cairn near the shore inscribed with Bible verses and poetry by Thomas Kingo.

 The Homborsund Lighthouse lies a short distance off shore, on the island of Store Grønningen.

 Homborsund is home to a micro brewery, Homborsund Bryggeri, established in 2017.

-Education

-In Homborsund there is a school and a kindergarten.
-Eide skole and Eide Barnehage.
-It is not so populated, the school has around 100 students.